chrisruis/Mutational_spectra_data/README.md

 hypermutator_branches.csv contains the 50 hypermutator lineages, their STs, branch names and file names.
 These files are within the respective ST directory, with the exception of the _M. abscessus_ and _M. leprae_ hypermutator lineages which are in the mycobacteria_hypermutator_lineages directory within the data directory

 ## mycobacteria_hypermutator_lineages directory

 Contains the SBS spectra for hypermutator lineages in _M. abscessus_ and _M. leprae_.
 The gene corresponding to each hypermutator lineage is in hypermutator_branches.csv within the P_aeruginosa_ST_spectra directory

+## M_kansasii_gene_burden_transmission directory

+Contains the data used to run transmission analyses and gene burden tests on _M. kansasii_.
+The _M. kansasii_ alignment and labelled phylogenetic tree are kansasii.filtered_polymorphic_sites.fasta and MKMC_rooted_labels.nex, respectively.

+SNP distances, geographical locations and sampling dates are in all_patient_linkages.csv.

+The results from the gene burden test are in poisson_test.txt and variants_in_burden_hits.txt.

 # figures_data